Quinn Cook: College recruitment

 Cook signed his letter of intent to play basketball at Duke University on November 4, 2010; his announcement was broadcast live on ESPNU.
-He chose Duke over Villanova, UCLA, and North Carolina.
-When asked why he decided to attend Duke, he stated, "The reason I chose Duke is because of Coach K."
+Cook chose Duke over Villanova, UCLA, and North Carolina.
+When asked why he decided to attend Duke, Cook stated, "The reason I chose Duke is because of Coach K."

 Cook was ranked the #38 player by ESPNU, the #38 player by Rivals.com, and the #37 player by Scout.com coming out of high school.

-Cook was a part of a five player recruiting class for Duke in 2011, which also included Austin Rivers, Alex Murphy, Marshall Plumlee and Michael Gbinije.
-Duke's 2011 class was the second best recruiting class in the entire country according to ESPNU.
+Cook was a part of a five-player recruiting class for Duke in 2011, which also included Austin Rivers, Alex Murphy, Marshall Plumlee and Michael Gbinije.
+Duke's 2011 class was the second-best recruiting class in the entire country according to ESPNU.

 College career

 Although Duke traveled to China and Dubai during the summer prior to his freshman season, Cook was forced to sit out all four exhibition games due to a lingering knee injury that he suffered during the summer before his freshman year.
-Cook's debut with the Blue Devils was October 14, 2011, at Duke's annual Countdown to Craziness, he scored 7 points and passed for 2 assists in his first game as a Blue Devil.
+Cook's debut with the Blue Devils was October 14, 2011, at Duke's annual Countdown to Craziness, he recorded seven points and two assists in his first game as a Blue Devil.
 Cook's career high during his freshman season was 14 points, which came against UNC Greensboro on December 19, 2011.

 Cook was a member of the 2015 NCAA national champion Duke team, averaging 15.3 points and 2.6 assists per game.